Sindhi language

-Sindhi has a number of dialects and an established standard form, referred to as Standard Sindhi, which is based on the dialect of Hyderabad and surrounding areas of central Sindh.
-The primary regulatory agency for the development and promotion of the language is the Sindhi Language Authority, an autonomous institution of the government of Sindh.
+Sindh was one of the first regions in the Indian subcontinent to encounter influence from Persian and Arabic following the Umayyad conquest in 712 AD.
+A substantial body of Sindhi literature subsequently developed, the most famous of which is the religious and mystic poetry of Shah Abdul Latif Bhittai from the 18th century.
+Modern Sindhi was promoted under British rule beginning in 1843.
+The current regulatory agency for the development and promotion of the language in Sindh is the Sindhi Language Authority.

+It is spoken by more than 34 million people in Pakistan and by 2.7 million people in India.

 History

 Cover of a book containing the epic Dodo Chanesar written in Hatvanki Sindhi or Khudabadi script.

 Origins

 The name "Sindhi" is derived from the Sanskrit síndhu, the original name of the Indus River, along whose delta Sindhi is spoken.
 In the Bronze Age (c.
 3300), the primary language of this region was likely the Harappan language, but no records exist indicating when or how that language was replaced by the Indo-Aryan languages.

 Like other languages of the Indo-Aryan family, Sindhi is descended from Old Indo-Aryan (Sanskrit) via Middle Indo-Aryan (Pali, secondary Prakrits, and Apabhramsha).
 20th century Western scholars such as George Abraham Grierson believed that Sindhi descended specifically from the Vrācaḍa dialect of Apabhramsha (described by Markandeya as being spoken in Sindhu-deśa, corresponding to modern Sindh) but later work has shown this to be unclear.

 The sound changes that characterise the development of Sindhi from Middle Indo-Aryan are: